for the Financial Year 2021-2022

 The Company has in place a mechanism to identify assess monitor andmitigate various risks to key business objectives.
 Major risks identified aresystematically addressed through risk-mitigating actions on a continuing basis.
-These are discussed at the meetingsof the Audit Committee and theBoard of Directors of the Company from time to time.
+These arediscussed at the meetings of the Risk Management Committee the Audit Committee and theBoard of Directors of the Company from time to time.

 16. CORPORATE SOCIAL RESPONSIBILITY:

 The Company has been carrying out Corporate Social Responsibility (CSR)activities.
-These activities carried out in terms of Section 135 read with ScheduleVII of the Companies Act 2013 and the Companies (CSR Policy) Rules 2014.
+These activities are carried out in terms of Section 135 read with ScheduleVII of the Companies Act 2013 and the Companies (CSR Policy) Rules 2014.

 Annual Report on CSR activities includes details about the CSR policydeveloped and implemented by the Company CSR initiatives taken during the year are annexedas Annexure III? to this Report.